 Waivers of Residency Requirement

-Any Yale affiliated J-1 Exchange Visitor considering applying for a waiver of the two-year home residency requirement must first have a meeting with their OISS advisor (or Associate Director Parker Emerson) before beginning the application process.
+Any Yale affiliated J-1 Exchange Visitor considering applying for a waiver of the two-year home residency requirement must first have a meeting with their OISS adviser before beginning the application process.
 At present many waiver applications are taking more than a year to be approved.
 After you have discussed your situation with your OISS adviser, you may want to review the Two-Year Home Residency page first in order to understand which J visa holders may become subject to this rule.
 It is important to note that J-1 visa holders are expected to complete their research, teaching or study objective within the time allowed on the J-1 visa.
 The two-year home residency rule enforces this expectation.
 On occasion a student or scholar's objective changes during their time on the J visa.
 If this is your situation, and you have identified that you are subject to the two year home residency rule, then you may need to request a waiver.
 There are many different types of waivers, depending on how you are subject to the residency requirement.
 For example if your J visa was sponsored by a U.S. funding agency such as Fulbright, or if you were sponsored by the ECFMG, then the waiver process is different, and in some cases not possible.

 The following information is for those who are subject to the residency requirement according to the Skills List.
 As the first step in the waiver process it is critical that Yale affiliates inform an adviser in the OISS of their intent to apply for a waiver.
 If you receive a waiver you will not be able to extend your J-1 status or transfer to another J-1 sponsor, and this may jeopardize your ability to remain at Yale.

 The U.S. Department of State Bureau of Consular Affairs Exchange Visitor website will guide you step by step through the No Objection waiver process.
 This waiver application is your personal application and OISS advisers are not able to advise on application details.